 President: Beth Purcell

 Beth Purcell moved to Capitol Hill in 1987, and later joined the CHRS board, serving as President from 2009 to 2012.
 After a career at the Treasury Department, she earned an MS in historic preservation from George Washington University and chairs the CHRS Historic Preservation Committee.
+In 2020 she wrote Capitol Hill: Past & Present (published by Arcadia Publishing).
 She is also the President of Trees for Capitol Hill and a member of the Committee of 100 on the Federal City.
 In her spare time she walks her dogs.

 Past President: Elizabeth Nelson